drekka/StoryTeller/README.md

 The idea that drives Story Teller is quite simple: ***To debug an application, developers need to see the threads of data as they weave their way through the code.***

 Other logging frameworks use a very crass shotgun approach (IMHO) base on assuming that the *severity* of a log statement can be used to derive useful logging output.
 There is no way to target the logging and usually a huge amount of useless output is produced.
-The real problem with these frameworks is that they are based on old Java frameworks built for systems where CPU and storage are unlimited, and where people don't care about producing millions of lines of text that no-one will read.
-Even on servers these frameworks are wasteful and don't work that well for debugging.
+The real problem with these frameworks is that they are based on dated assumptions and designs from systems where CPU and storage are unlimited, and where producing Gigabytes of logs is thought to be useful.
+Mostly by people who have no idea what developers actually need.

-Story Teller takes a different approch - it combines the ability to base logging on dynamic data driven *Keys* with a simply query driven logging criteria to activate the logs.
-This enabled the developer to target their logging on the specific data.
-The result is very concise logs which only contain output related to the problem at hand.
+Story Teller takes a different approch - it targets what developers acutally need by combining the ability to base logging on dynamic data driven *Keys*, with a query driven logging criteria.
+This enabled the developer to target their logging on the specific data relevant to the problem at hand.
+This produces very concise logs which contain only relevant and useful information.

 # Installation